infant-cognition-tampere/gazelib/docs/index.rst

    :maxdepth: 2

    gazelib
-   modules

 Lots of eyetracker data to be managed?
 No common schema for the data?
 Tired of rewriting your analysis scripts for each project?
 Gazelib will help you!

 For the available tools, check out the API reference.

 Indices and tables
 ==================